Fort Wayne Rivergreenway

 The Rivergreenway is the backbone of burgeoning Fort Wayne Trails network in Fort Wayne, Indiana and the surrounding area.
-The Rivergreenway consists of nearly 25-miles of connected trails through a linear park following alongside or near the City's three rivers: St. Joseph River, St. Marys River, and Maumee River.
+The Rivergreenway consists of 26-miles of connected trails through a linear park following alongside or near the City's three rivers: St. Joseph River, St. Marys River, and Maumee River.
 In 2009, the Rivergreenway was designated as a National Recreation Trail.
 The trail network also connects to the Wabash & Erie Canal Towpath Trail.
-In 2011, the Wabash & Erie Canal Towpath Trail was completed, the Greater Fort Wayne has 50 miles of connected trails.
+Including other trails, like the scenic Pufferbelly Trail which spans Fort Wayne's north side and will eventually connect downtown Fort Wayne to the northern edge of Allen County and beyond, the City of Fort Wayne has over 101 miles of trails.
+140 miles exist within Allen County.

 The Rivergreenway originates at the confluence of the three rivers meet in downtown Fort Wayne at the water filtration plant.
 This is considered the zero-mile marker for the St. Joseph, St. Marys and Maumee Pathways.

-The St. Joseph Pathway (3.4 miles) follows the west side of the St. Joseph River from the confluence to Indiana University – Purdue University Fort Wayne (IPFW).
-This trail is currently being extended from Johnny Appleseed Park to Shoaff Park.
-The first phase of construction from Johnny Appleseed to IPFW was complete in the summer of 2010 and includes a new trail across the Coliseum Blvd Bridge and the trail also goes under the bridge to connect with IPFW.